zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 <!--

-### Statistically Independent Scattering

-Take from Sec.
-14 of Mishchchenko.

 ### Lorenz-Mie-Debye Theory

 The Lorenz-Mie-Debye theory presents a rigorous solution to the problem of [diffraction](https://en.wikipedia.org/wiki/Diffraction) by a conducting sphere, also known as [Mie scattering](https://en.wikipedia.org/wiki/Mie_scattering).
 The solution is exact in the sense that it does not employ any approximations, so it exhibits all classical and semi-classical (e.i. wave-mechanical) effects, and thus shows an excellent agreement with experimental data (see \[[16](#references) (ch.
 5)\] for a list of references).